Renormalization group improved pressure for hot and dense quark matter: NLO prescriptions

 \subsection{NLO mass optimization prescription}

 Going back to the exact MOP Eq.(\ref{OPTexact}), Eq.(\ref{Delta}) involves the RSC parameter $B_2$ as induced from Eq.(\ref{RSC}).
 In the original $\ms$ scheme, i.e. $B_2\equiv 0$, $D_{mop}$ from Eq.(\ref{Delta}) can take negative values for not particularly large couplings\footnote{ For example for $T=\mu=0$ where only the first three terms of Eq.(\ref{Delta}) are nonvanishing, $D_{mop} \le 0$ for rather moderate $g \ge 2.64$, i.e $\alpha_S\ge 0.21 $.}.
 As anticipated above it therefore renders the (exact) $\overline m(g,T,\mu)$ solution not always real, except in a rather limited range of physically interesting $T$ and/or $\mu$ values.
-Remark however that since the (perturbatively leading) first term in Eq.(\ref{Delta}) is positive, this lost of real $\overline m$ solutions arises solely when considering the exact Eq.(\ref{OPTexact}): now since all our results were obtained from modifying perturbative NLO expressions, one may simply (re)expand Eq.(\ref{OPTexact}) in perturbation, that gives a real expression at arbitrary orders (as partially illustrated by the first few orders of such an expansion in Eq.(\ref{mAFhiT})).
+Remark however that since the (perturbatively leading) first term in Eq.(\ref{Delta}) is positive, this loss of real $\overline m$ solutions arises solely when considering the exact Eq.(\ref{OPTexact}): now since all our results were obtained from modifying perturbative NLO expressions, one may simply expand perturbatively Eq.(\ref{OPTexact}), obtaining therefore a real expression at arbitrary orders (as partially illustrated by the first few orders of such an expansion in Eq.(\ref{mAFhiT})).
 But it is soon realized that this is a poor approximation of the actual exact expression, even for $g$ slightly below the value at which $D_{mop}$ becomes negative.
-Accordingly it would partly lose the sought good RG properties, due to RG-induced contributions being perturbatively truncated.
+Accordingly such perturbative expansion would partly lose the sought RG properties, due to RG-consistent contributions being perturbatively truncated.
 Now with $D_{mop}$ not too far from being positive, a more efficient way to recover real solutions is from an appropriately chosen $B_2$ value such that $D_{mop}>0$.

 Let us thus define precisely our prescription for the MOP Eq.(\ref{OPTexact}): in a first stage we fix the arbitrary RSC parameter $B_2$ in Eq.(\ref{Delta}) such that $D_{mop}>0$.
 Next, the resulting modified AF-matching Eq.(\ref{OPTexact}) with $(-)$ is solved exactly (numerically) for $\overline m(g,T,\mu)$, recovering real solutions for practically most relevant $g$ values.
 Note that simply requiring $D_{mop} \ge 0$ does not give a unique prescription, but it happens to be rather constrained: first $D_{mop}=0$ is excluded, as it would spoil the crucial AF-compatibility of Eq.(\ref{mAFT0}), that at least requires the LO (first) term of Eq.(\ref{Delta}).
 On the other hand if $D_{mop}>0 $ would be too large, the AF-matching $(-)$ Eq.(\ref{OPTexact}) would take too negative values no longer giving a real solution (i.e., it cannot cross the $x$-axis).
 Since the problem comes from some negative terms within Eq.(\ref{Delta}), a prescription that appears minimal is to fix $B_2$ such as to cancel solely the largest (in magnitude) $T,\mu$-independent negative term within Eq.(\ref{Delta}), $-(47/6)g$.
 Explicitly that gives: